May 12, 2025

 When to Use Pebb

 Pebb is designed to bridge communication gaps between frontline and office teams.
-Its support for multi-location operations and built-in HR tools makes it a go-to option for companies with varied workforces.
+Its support for multi-location operations and built-in communication and operations tools makes it a go-to option for companies with varied workforces.
 Plus, its social media–inspired interface ensures quick onboarding.
 A consulting firm leader highlighted this advantage:

 "Pebb has entirely redefined our communication.
 It feels like Facebook, but for work"